Dixi09/Decentralized-Voting-Sytem-With-Multimodel/README.md

-# SecureVote Chain - Decentralized Voting System with Facial Recognition
+# SecureVote Chain - Decentralized Voting System with Multimodel.

 A complete decentralized voting system that combines blockchain technology with facial recognition for secure and transparent elections.